subhan98/Revised-Project/README.md

-# Basic Java fizzbuzz code
+ Basic Java fizzbuzz code
-# Basic java fizzbuzz code
+ Fizzbuzz is a basic code practice in most of the programming language.